pwyde/monochrome-plymouth/README.md

   - Partial support using the provided install [script](install.sh).
 See [details](README.md#details) below.

 ### Details
 Both this and the original theme relies on that the necesary files are included into the **initramfs** image.
-This is acomplished with the help of *build hooks*, which are sourced by the shell during runtime of *mkinitcpio* or *mkinitramfs* (depends on distribution).
+This is accomplished with the help of *build hooks*, which are sourced by the shell during runtime of *mkinitcpio* or *mkinitramfs* (depending on distribution).

 The original theme uses the Plymouth *[label](https://github.com/Jolicloud/plymouth/tree/master/src/plugins/controls/label)* [plugin](https://github.com/Jolicloud/plymouth/tree/master/src/plugins) to display text elements.
 Hence it must be added into the initramfs image along with its dependencies (i.e. [Pango](https://www.pango.org/)).
 This is not performed on all distributions.
-Arch Linux for example does not and is solved by the Arch Linux specific [hook](hooks/monochrome-plymouth).
+Arch Linux for example, does not and is solved by the Arch Linux specific [hook](hooks/monochrome-plymouth).

 To utilize the custom font support in the theme, font releated files must also be included into the initramfs image.
 The provided install [script](install.sh) tries to identify the distribution in use and install the required build [hook](hooks) for that particular distribution.
 If no custom font is specified, the default font *Noto Sans* will be used.
 Since this theme was created to complement the Plasma theme [Monochrome KDE](https://gitlab.com/pwyde/monochrome-kde), it is assumed that [Noto](https://www.google.com/get/noto/) fonts are already installed.

 The install [script](install.sh) will also automatically change which logotype to display depending on which distribution is identified.

-See [limitations](README.md#limitations) below for more information and which distributions are supported and other limitations.
+See [limitations](README.md#limitations) below for more information and which distributions are supported.

 ## Limitations
 At the time of writing not all distributions are supported, see list below.
 This is due to the fact that the theme relies on distribution specific build hooks.